AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 ### Viewport Considerations

 *  The default data-table will display within a 1024px screen resolution without the need for horizontal scrolling.
-*  Horizontal scrollbars will be present whenever the data-table’s width expands beyond the browser’s viewport.
+*  Horizontal scrollbars will be present whenever the data-table's width expands beyond the browser's viewport.
 *  The data-table controls should not expand with the table , instead the controls will float as the table is scrolled in both the vertical and horizontal direction.

 ![](../../_images/pattern-library/datatable52.jpg)